unipop-graph/unipop/README.md

 ####Advanced
-Implement `QueryHandler` to use a customized schema that fits best to your data. <br>
+Implement `QueryHandler` to use a customized schema that works best for your data. <br>
 We still don't have enough documentation on this, but you can take a look at the implementations of `SimpleQueryHandler` and `ModernGraphQueryHandler`